 We saw this same subdivision of land in Sneem before the Great Hunger - more and more people were renting smaller and smaller plots of land and living off potatoes which were nutritious and plentiful.

 This Blayney Calnan was listed on www.irishgenealogy.ie as being married to Bridget Casey.
 He was a family man - I found 3 children - Catherine/born 1848 in Dunderrow, James/born 1850 in Horse Hill, and Bridget/born in 1852.
-I couldn't find Blayney or James in Dunderrow in the 1901 Irish Census.
+I couldn't find Blayney or his son James Calnan in Dunderrow in the 1901 Irish Census.

 I went through the Kinsale records for Pearse/Pierce on www.irishgenealogy.ie.
 From 1818 to 1829 I found listings for 2 John Pierces, a Cornelius Pierce, Mary Pierce, Charles Pierce, and Thomas Pierce.
 These are all names from our family.
 Cornelius Pierce is likely the one listed in Griffith's Valuation.
 I wonder if this was one family?